Castles and Camps, Commanders and Clerics

 Farnham Castle: Built in 1138 by Henri of Blois and the home of the Bishops of Winchester for over 800 years.
 Demolished then rebuilt in the late 12th and early 13th centuries as a massive shell keep on the foundations of a Norman tower.
 In the early 15th century it was the residence of Cardinal Henry Beaufort.
 Since then more buildings were constructed in the grounds, the most impressive being those built by Bishop George Morley in the 17th century.
 The castle is free to enter and set in five acres of parkland and gardens.
 Positioned on a bluff, it gives fine views over Farnham and the Wey Valley.

 Walking through the town centre of Farnham we'll soon be at the castle for a 20-minute look around.
 We'll then walk across northeast the park adjacent to the castle and through the suburbs of Hale to enter the heathlands near Caesar's Camp at Hungry Hill.
-After crossing these heaths a walk along the pavement beside the busy A325 will go to the Royal Garrison Church and the Wellington Monument.
+After crossing these heaths we'll use roads to go to the Royal Garrison Church and the Wellington Monument.
 We'll then cross back through the heaths, heading southwest and ascend Caesar's Camp to admire the view.
 After crossing Bricksbury Hill we'll be back at the A325 where a short walk along its pavement which will take us to Redlands Lane and Crondall for the pub lunch.
-After lunch, a walk through Crondall heading south, then northeast, then east along bridleways will lead to the St Swithun's Way which will head back to Farnham to conclude the walk.
+After lunch, a walk through Crondall heading south over Wimble Hill, then northeast, then east along bridleways will lead to the St Swithun's Way which will head back to Farnham to conclude the walk.

 (Picture credits: Fields near Farnham; Don Cload; Oaks and ivy on St Swithun's Way: Don Cload; Wellington Monument: Lewis Hulbert; Royal Garrison Church: Colin Smith; Viewpoint on Caesar's Camp: Colin Smith; All Saints, Crondall: Andrew Smith; Crondall: Andrew Smith; Crondall: Colin Smith; House in Dippenhall Street: Nick MacNeill; Harold Falkner's Dippenhall: Malcolm Delahaye; Farnham Castle Keep: Babelstone; Facade of Bishop's Palace: Jposullivan; Castle Street, Farnham: Colin Smith.
 All pictures designated 'Free to share and use' under the Creative Commons License.)